ben-willis/grey-jcr/README.md

 EMAIL_PASSWORD=password
 ```

-#### 4. Set up the Postgres database
+#### 4. Test the installation
-To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
-To do this first run `docker-compose up -d` to start the app and services in the background, then run:

- 1. `docker-compose run app npm run migrate-postgres` - this will create the required tables in the database
+To check your configuration and set up the database first run `docker-compose up -d` to start the app and services in the background.
+Then run `docker-compose run app npm run test` to create the tables and run the tests.

- 2. `docker-compose run app npm run seed-postgres` - this will add the user defined in the .env file as the website editor
+Note this will add the user defined in the .env file as the website editor.

- Note these steps are only required on installation and if you delete the postgres-data directory.
+After the tests have completed run `docker-compose down` to stop the services.

 #### 5. Running the app
 Simply run `docker-compose up` to start the app in the foreground.
 Then visit "localhost:3000" in your browser to view the site.
 To stop the app simple press ctrl+c.